-The Evil Eye is a curse that cast by a sinister glare, usually to an unaware person.
+The Evil Eye is a curse that is cast by a sinister glare, usually to an unaware person.
 The object is a lucky charm that is believed to reflect evil and hence protect the person who is carrying the Evil Eye from misfortune and injury.
-If the amulet cracks or breaks, then it has done its duty of guarding the wearer against bad luck and should be replaced.

 The God’s Eye or Ojo de Dios are spiritual objects woven with on wood with yarn of several colours.
 It is cross-shaped and the four points represent the four elements: earth, fire, air and water.
 It is symbolic of the power of mystery; seeing and understanding the unknown and unknowable.

-The Hamsa or Khamsa (meaning five) is a palm shaped amulet and depicts an open right hand.
-It is usually made from metal and is used in jewelry and as decoration in wall hangings.
+The Hamsa or Khamsa (meaning five) is a palm-shaped amulet and depicts an open right hand.
+It is usually made of metal and is used in jewelry and as decoration in wall hangings.
 It is used as a sign of protection and represents blessings, power, strength, purity and even magic.

 Retrospective Disclaimer: read at your own risk!